High Sierra Camps: Bearpaw High Sierra Camp

 Bearpaw High Sierra Camp was founded in 1934, and is located in Sequoia National Park on the High Sierra Trail, which crosses the Sierra Nevada from west to east.
 It is located 11.5 mi east of the western trailhead at Crescent Meadow, at an elevation of 7800 ft overlooking the Great Western Divide.

 Sequoia High Sierra Camp

-Located in Giant Sequoia National Monument, the Sequoia High Sierra Camp - established in 2006 - is the newest and most luxurious of the camps.
+In 2006, The Sequoia High Sierra Camp, located in Giant Sequoia National Monument, was established and as of 2007, it is the newest camp.

 The camp is located at 8500 ft.
 Mitchell Peak 10365 ft is three miles away and its summit offers "top-of-the-world views of nearly 100 miles of Sierra Crest, Kings Canyon, the Monarch Divide and dozens of peaks, canyons and points of renown."